dzekelid/certificates/_listings/aws-certificate-manager/action-listcertificates-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Certificate Manager API
+  title: AWS Certificate Manager API List Certificates
   version: 1.0.0
+  description: Retrieves a list of ACM Certificates and the domain name for each.
 schemes:
 - http
 produces: